How do I check my coil threads?

 When should I check?

 The most common time for a coil to come out is within the first 3 months after fitting and after a period.
 So we advise you to check the threads every 4 weeks which correlates to after a period.
-Some practitioners relax the 4 week rule after the first 3 months but will still recommend self checks at regular intervals while the coil remains in place.
+You don’t need a healthcare professional to do this, as you can check your threads yourself.

 How to check coil threads